gushamilton/ukb_sero_mix/README.md

 The central goal is to increase statistical power and discover novel genetic associations with pathogen exposure and antibody response.
 This is achieved by:

 1.  **Probabilistic Phenotyping**: Using two-component mixture models to convert continuous antibody titre data (MFI) into a posterior probability of seropositivity (`p_soft`).
 This retains information lost in binary classification.
-2.  **Multivariate Pathogen-Level Calls**: Combining evidence from multiple antigens for a single pathogen (e.g., EBV, CMV) into a unified, more robust serostatus call using multivariate mixture models.
+2.  **Bayesian Pathogen-Level Calls**: Combining evidence from multiple antigens for a single pathogen (e.g., EBV, CMV) into a unified, more robust serostatus call using Bayesian logistic regression.
 3.  **Comprehensive Analysis Strategy**: Testing for genetic effects on both binary serostatus and quantitative antibody levels, using a variety of weighted and unweighted models.
+4.  **Direct Paper Comparison**: Implementing exact Butler-Laporte et al. 2023 methodology for direct comparison with published results.

 ## Project Workflow